What Do Combined Food Preparation and Serving Worker Do?

 Social Perceptiveness: Being aware of others' reactions and understanding why they react as they do.

-Types of Combined Food Preparation and Serving Worker
+Types of Combined Food Preparation & Serving Worker Jobs

 Job Demand for Combined Food Preparation and Serving Workers

 In the United States, there were 3,452,200 jobs for Combined Food Preparation and Serving Worker in 2016.
 New jobs are being produced at a rate of 16.8% which is above the national average.
 The Bureau of Labor Statistics predicts 579,900 new jobs for Combined Food Preparation and Serving Worker by 2026.
-Due to new job openings and attrition, there will be an average of 736,000 job openings in this field each year.
+There will be an estimated 736,000 positions for Combined Food Preparation & Serving Worker per year.

 The states with the most job growth for Combined Food Preparation & Serving Worker are Utah, Arizona, and Nevada.
 Watch out if you plan on working in Ohio, Maryland, or Alaska.
 These states have the worst job growth for this type of profession.

-Average Combined Food Preparation and Serving Workers Salary
+Do Combined Food Preparation and Serving Workers Make A Lot Of Money?

 Combined Food Preparation and Serving Workers make between $17,210 and $28,640 a year.